tudelft3d/prepair/README.md

 ## How to get it?

 prepair is provided as source code and 64-bit binaries for [Windows](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_win64.zip) and [Mac](https://github.com/tudelft-gist/prepair/releases/download/v0.7/prepair_mac.zip).
-The Mac binaries require Kyngchaos' [GDAL Complete Framework](http://www.kyngchaos.com/software/frameworks#gdal_complete).
+The Mac binary requires Kyngchaos' [GDAL Complete Framework](http://www.kyngchaos.com/software/frameworks#gdal_complete).

 prepair is also very easy to compile on Mac and Linux using the included CMake file.
 To compile prepair, you need to install the following three (free) libraries: